-As a writing coach, I review many, many essays, stories, and articles written by talented and skilled writers who then don’t have a clue what to do with their writing once the work is finished.
+As a writing coach, I review many, many essays, stories, articles and books written by talented and skilled writers who then don’t have a clue what to do with their writing once the work finished.
 They flounder and eventually put their work away until the writing bug bites again.
 Feeling inspired, they complete another piece of writing.
-Frustration again surfaces as they don’t know what to do with that piece of writing which eventually is also put away.
+Frustration surfaces again as they don’t know what to do with that piece of writing which eventually is also put away.

 In this course, you’ll learn how to research markets, to find the place in the market that you think you might fit, then how to make your approach to editors.
-You’ll learn just how many online and print publications are out there waiting for you to show up.
-Once you do, you’ll feel inspired to get your work out there to those editors of publications who have readers already in place waiting for your thoughts, ideas, opinions, observations, and stories.
+You’ll learn just how many online and print publications are out there, how many book publishers are waiting for you to show up.
+Once you do, you’ll feel inspired to get your work out there to those editors who have readers already in place waiting for your thoughts, ideas, opinions, observations, and stories.
 And while you’re at it, you just might make a bit of money.

 Week 1: The Maze of Marketing

 You write and write and write, and…then what?
 You leave your writing on your computer desktop or file it away, thinking, well, someday…what?
 Trying to find your way through the maze of the marketing process is simply too overwhelming to even think about.
 Where do you start?

 Assignment: To submit a personal essay, a personal experience story, a researched article, a personality profile (or an as-told-to), a humor piece or a short chapter from your book (novel or nonfiction book).
 You’ll receive feedback and direction for marketing your piece of writing.